This course is presented as

 - Anyone seeking an understanding of what constitutes quality requirements

 - Experienced Quality Assurance professionals looking to differentiate themselves by becoming QAMP certified.

 This course is not recommended for people with no previous experience.
-If you are a new business analyst or you would like to become a business analyst we recommend our Fundamentals of Business Analysis training course, which provides more in-depth training covering the complete role of the business analyst.
+If you are a new business analyst or you would like to become a business analyst we recommend our Business Analysis Foundation training course, which provides more in-depth training covering the complete role of the business analyst.

 - Introduction to Requirements Engineering